kalliste/seL4-c89/PLAN.md

 #### Step 4 progress (2025-09-25)
 - Taught `tools/generate_kernel_wrappers.py` to emit `preconfigured/X64_verified/kernel_all_copy.c` as a simple include-aggregator so `kernel_all_copy.c` stays in sync with the wrapper inventory without reintroducing monolithic compilation.【F:tools/generate_kernel_wrappers.py†L1-L108】【F:preconfigured/X64_verified/kernel_all_copy.c†L1-L77】
-- Audited ancillary `kernel_all.c` references in `replay_preconfigured_build.sh` and replaced the implicit object collection with an explicit `kernel_wrapper_objects.list` manifest that records every wrapper object for later consumers.【F:replay_preconfigured_build.sh†L114-L144】
+- Audited ancillary `kernel_all.c` references in `preconfigured/replay_preconfigured_build.sh` and replaced the implicit object collection with an explicit `kernel_wrapper_objects.list` manifest that records every wrapper object for later consumers.【F:preconfigured/replay_preconfigured_build.sh†L114-L144】
 - Verified the generator now succeeds (missing `os` import bug fixed) and captured the manifest/aggregator adjustments as prep for sharing the object list with downstream tooling.【36f76b†L1-L3】
-- Trial build via `replay_preconfigured_build.sh` now trips on `kpptr_to_paddr` missing from `mode/machine.h`; this header-order issue will need attention when we tackle Step 5 validation.【2722b5†L1-L10】
+- Trial build via `preconfigured/replay_preconfigured_build.sh` now trips on `kpptr_to_paddr` missing from `mode/machine.h`; this header-order issue will need attention when we tackle Step 5 validation.【2722b5†L1-L10】

 ### 5. Validate the Reworked Build
-- Run `./replay_preconfigured_build.sh` from a clean state to ensure all wrappers compile and link successfully.
+- Run `./preconfigured/replay_preconfigured_build.sh` from a clean state to ensure all wrappers compile and link successfully.
 - Compare the resulting `kernel.elf` with the baseline output from the monolithic build using `cmp` or `diffoscope`.
 Document any differences and investigate whether they stem from legitimate translation-unit reordering (e.g., `static` inline functions now producing different inlining) versus real regressions.
 - Keep the plan handy for follow-up tasks: if validation reveals missing helpers, iterate by extending the relevant wrapper with the required exports.

 #### Step 5 progress (2025-09-26)
-- First end-to-end wrapper build attempt (`./replay_preconfigured_build.sh`) still dies early in `src/api/syscall.c` because `include/benchmark/benchmark_track.h` pulls in `<mode/machine.h>` before `<machine.h>`, leaving `kpptr_to_paddr` undefined.【d274fa†L1-L10】 The monolithic TU masked this ordering issue, so each wrapper will need its own include hygiene.
+- First end-to-end wrapper build attempt (`./preconfigured/replay_preconfigured_build.sh`) still dies early in `src/api/syscall.c` because `include/benchmark/benchmark_track.h` pulls in `<mode/machine.h>` before `<machine.h>`, leaving `kpptr_to_paddr` undefined.【d274fa†L1-L10】 The monolithic TU masked this ordering issue, so each wrapper will need its own include hygiene.
 - After fixing that single blocker, the build surfaced a broader wave of missing declarations (e.g., `x86_save_fsgs_base`, `servicePendingIRQ`, `seL4_Word`, and later the cap helpers in `object/objecttype.c`).【c5fad7†L1-L41】【263a49†L1-L24】【e214fa†L1-L41】【04dc3e†L1-L40】 These all trace back to files that previously relied on neighboring `.c` inclusions for prototypes or macros.
 The new wrapper regime will require adding explicit headers such as `<machine.h>`, `<plat/machine/interrupt.h>`, `<kernel/thread.h>`, and `<object/objecttype.h>` in the affected translation units.
 - A brute-force experiment that injected platform interrupt headers high in the include stack resolved the `servicePendingIRQ` family but triggered a cascade of new dependencies (missing `interrupt_t`, node-state symbols, TLS helpers).
 That experiment was reverted; future fixes should instead add the minimal headers directly to the few translation units that use those helpers.
 - Current status: build still fails, but we now have a concrete checklist of missing includes to work through.
 Next pass should tackle them incrementally (e.g., start with the syscall/benchmark header pairing, then the trap/interrupt path, then the x86 thread/vspace modules).